vault27/Foundation/paloalto.md

 - Before a firewall or Panorama can collect user mappings, you must configure its connections to the User-ID agents or redistribution points
 - Four domain controllers within an LDAP server profile for redundancy
 - If you have universal groups, create an LDAP server profile to connect to the root domain of the global catalog server on port 3268 or 3269 for SSL.
 Then, create another LDAP server profile to connect to the root domain controllers on port 389 or 636 for SSL.
 This helps ensure that both user and group information is available for all the domains and subdomains
+- Maximum of 512k users in a domain
+- User-ID agent is launched under the same User name as it connects to AD

 Use Agentless (PAN-OS)
 - If you have a small-to-medium deployment with few users and 10 or fewer domain controllers or exchange servers